josephmsmith/Ruby/README.md

 ## Goals

-The primary goal of this repository is to provide a structured way to practice and improve your algorithm-solving skills using Ruby.
+The primary goal of this repo is to provide a structured way to practice and improve your algorithm-solving skills using Ruby.
 Whether you're preparing for coding interviews, enhancing your problem-solving abilities, or simply enjoying the challenge, this repo is here to help.

 ## How to Use